All About the Iowa State Beef Checkoff

 Who is exempt from paying the assessment?

-If a person qualifies for a non-producer exemption in the national program, that person would quality for a non-producer exemption in the state program, under the following conditions:
+If a person qualifies for a non-producer exemption in the national program, that person would qualify for a non-producer exemption in the state program, under the following conditions:

 - the person’s only share in the proceeds of a sale of cattle or beef is a sales commission, handling fee or other service fee;